nataliavieirab/nataliavieirab/README.md

-## Hello World ★ I'm Natalia Bortoli Vieira... 🤩
+## Hello World ★ I'm Natalia Vieira... 🤩

 - 📚 Student of Information and Communication Technology at the Federal University of Santa Catarina (UFSC)
 - 💻 Currently looking to expand my knowledge and experience in web development, focusing on HTML, CSS and JavaScript.